czofficial/nd00333_AZMLND_C2/bankmarketing/README.md

 Once this is done, the python script can be run against the API and the response of the best model endpoint can be seen as an output.
 In this case: 'yes' and 'no' for two separate data inputs.

 ### Create and publish a pipeline
 For creating, publishing and consuming a pipeline, a provided Jupyter Notebook on AzureML Studio is used.
+This refers to the uploaded aml-pipelines-with-automated-machine-learning-step.ipynb notebook.

 ![pipeline-run](./Screenshots/pipeline-run.png)\
 This screenshot shows that the pipeline was created and the status was set to 'completed'.

 ![endpoint](./Screenshots/endpoint.png)\
 This screenhot shows the pipeline endpoint in the pipelines section.
+The AzureML SDK for Python was used to publish the pipeline to a REST endpoint.
+This will allow one to run the pipeline using a simple REST API call.

 ![published-pipeline-overview](./Screenshots/published-pipeline-overview.png)\
-The published pipeline overview shows the REST endpoint, including the confirmation of an 'active' status.
+The published pipeline overview shows the REST endpoint (REST URL), including the confirmation of an 'active' status.

 ![run-widget](./Screenshots/run-widget.png)\
 Jumping to the Jupyter Notebook, the run steps can be seen using the RunDetails widget.